Complementarity in categorical quantum mechanics: Concluding remarks

 The view on $\cC(A)$ provided by Section~\ref{sec:vonneumannalgebras} holds several promises for the study of functors on $\cC(A)$ that we intend to explore further in future work: \begin{itemize} \item One can consider variations in the study of $\Cat{Set}$-valued functors on $\cC(A)$ by choosing different morphisms on $\cC(A)$: \eg inclusions~\cite{heunenlandsmanspitters:bohrification}, or reverse inclusions~\cite{doeringisham:thing}.
 In the above perspective, the natural direction that suggests itself is that of morphisms between classical structures, \ie inclusions.
 Moreover, a more interesting choice of morphisms based on classical structures (see \eg\cite{coeckepavlovic:classicalobjects}) could make $\cC(A)$ into a category that is not just a partially ordered set. \item The topos of functors on $\cC(A)$ can be abstracted away from $\Cat{Hilb}$ to any dagger monoidal kernel category that satisfies a suitable `spectral assumption' linking commutative submonoids of endohomsets to classical structures.
 For example, one could lift Theorem~\ref{thm:CA} or even Proposition~\ref{prop:fdCA} to a definition, and study $\Cat{Set}$-valued functors on these characterizations of $\cC(A)$ in any dagger monoidal kernel category.

 In fact, in this generalized setting, there is no need for the base category to be $\Cat{Set}$.
 After all, the basic objects of study of \eg\cite{doeringisham:thing} are really partial orders of subobjects in a functor category.
 This just happens to be a Heyting algebra because the functors take values in the topos $\Cat{Set}$, but in principle less structured partial orders of subobjects are just as interesting, and perhaps are also justifiable physically. \item One of the weak points of the study of functors on $\cC(A)$ to date is that there is no obvious way to study compound systems.
 That is, there is no obvious (satisfactory) relation between $\cC(A \tensor B)$ and $\cC(A)$ and $\cC(B)$.
 Considering $A$ as (a submonoid of) an endohomset opens the broader context of a fibred setting in which studying entanglement is possible. \end{itemize} All in all, the above considerations strongly suggest studying fibrations of all classical structures over all objects of a dagger (kernel) monoidal category, \ie studying the forgetful functor $\Cat{CS}[\cat{D}] \to \cat{D}$.
-As a first step in this direction, observe that it follows from Proposition~\ref{prop:CShaskernels} that copyable kernels are stable under pullback (along morphisms of classical structures).

 Finally, we remark that we have not used the H*-axiom (or the Frobenius equation) at all in this paper.
 Apparently, the combination of (copyable) kernels with the dagger monic type $X \to X \tensor X$ of classical structures suffices for these purposes.